-- If you choose to use the BusLogic virtual SCSI adapter, and are using a Windows guest operating system, you should use the custom BusLogic driver included in the VMware Tools package. - The depth of the queue of outstanding commands in the guest operating system SCSI driver can significantly impact disk performance.
+- If you choose to use the BusLogic Parallel virtual SCSI adapter, and are using a Windows guest operating system, you should use the custom BusLogic driver included in the VMware Tools package. - The depth of the queue of outstanding commands in the guest operating system SCSI driver can significantly impact disk performance.
 A queue depth that is too small, for example, limits the disk bandwidth that can be pushed through the virtual machine.
-See the driver-specific documentation for more information on how to adjust these settings. - Large I/O requests issued by applications in the guest can be split by the guest storage driver.
-Changing the guest registry settings to issue larger block sizes can eliminate this splitting, thus enhancing performance.
-For additional information see KB article 9645697, listed in "Related Publications" on page 8. - Make sure the system partitions within the guest are aligned.
+See the driver-specific documentation for more information on how to adjust these settings. - In some cases large I/O requests issued by applications in a virtual machine can be split by the guest storage driver.
+Changing the guest operating system's registry settings to issue larger block sizes can eliminate this splitting, thus enhancing performance.
+For additional information see VMware KB article 9645697. - Make sure the disk partitions within the guest are aligned.
 For further information you might want to refer to the literature from the operating system vendor regarding appropriate tools to use as well as recommendations from the array vendor.